- Holy thistle

 For Healthcare Professionals

 Derived from the seed, pod, or fruit of milk thistle, the flavolignan silymarin is used primarily to manage various liver diseases.
-In vitro and animal studies suggest that flavonoids in milk thistle have antioxidant and anticancer effects (7) (8) (12) (16) (17), and may protect against Alzheimer’s disease (23) (24).
+Preclinical studies suggest flavonoids in milk thistle have antioxidant and anticancer effects (7) (8) (12) (16) (17), and may protect against Alzheimer’s disease (23) (24).

-In humans, data suggest benefits with milk thistle or silymarin supplementation to improve lipid profiles and glycemic indices in type 2 diabetic patients (18) (40).
-Some placebo-controlled trials suggest silymarin may be helpful in alcoholic liver disease (9) or cirrhosis (11) (19), or to improve fibrosis associated with nonalcoholic steatohepatitis (39).
-However, in both a large survey and subsequent multicenter placebo-controlled trial among patients with chronic hepatitis C, silymarin did not significantly reduce serum ALT levels (41) (42).
-In addition, although silymarin was associated with reduced progression from fibrosis to cirrhosis, no impact on clinical outcomes was observed (43).
+Supplementation with milk thistle or silymarin improved lipid profiles and glycemic indices in type 2 diabetic patients (18) (40) and biomarkers related to obesity and its comorbidities (53).
+It may also be useful against alcoholic liver disease (9), cirrhosis (11) (19), for improving fibrosis associated with nonalcoholic steatohepatitis (39), and for reducing risk of anti tuberculosis drug-induced liver injury (50).
+However, in both a large survey and a subsequent multi-center trial of patients with chronic hepatitis C, silymarin did not significantly reduce serum ALT levels (41) (42), and despite its association with reduced progression from fibrosis to cirrhosis, had no impact on clinical outcomes (43).
+Milk thistle was also reported ineffective against trichotillomania (46) but topical use may accelerate wound healing following episiotomy (54) and improve severity of acne (55).

 Silibinin, one of the flavonoids, demonstrated antioxidant and anti-inflammatory effects by inhibiting release of hydrogen peroxide and production of tumor necrosis factor alpha (31).
 Another study showed improvement in endothelial dysfunction via reduction in circulating and vascular asymmetric dimethylarginine (ADMA) levels.
 ADMA is an endogenous inhibitor of nitric oxide synthase (NOS) and is believed to play a role in endothelial dysfunction, associated with cardiovascular disease (32).
 Silibinin also inhibits the early phase of hepatitis C viral infection by affecting endosomal trafficking of virions (34).